m3t4f1v3/ebbvn/script.md

 narrator: And just like that...

-narrator: AND JUST LIKE THAT....
+narrator: AND JUST LIKE THAT...

 Saoirse enters from the middle